 Community Action Suffolk IT (formerly Suffolk Online), since 2000 has been an Ipswich based nationwide Internet Service Provider (ISP), offering a range of IT Services.

 At the heart of Community Action Suffolk IT is it’s not for profit basis.
 All profits from the service are ploughed back into the service itself or community projects run by Community Action Suffolk, the organisation that manages the service.
 Community Action Suffolk IT can also add to this by being supplied it’s services by The Phone Coop.
 The Phone Coop are part of the co-operative movement and offer all it’s services carbon neutral.
 These ethical and environmental values are a core part of our reason for existence.

 Because of the way Community Action Suffolk is operated we have a massive advantage over purely commercial operators.
 We have all the technical knowledge of a commercial IT solutions company but have the understanding and knowledge of the Third Sector and the ethics of being a not for profit enterprise.

 Our Unique Selling Point (USP) however is that along with competitively priced packages it can offer unrivaled customer service and support via its dedicated helpdesk which is manned by knowledgeable professionals each with vast experience of supporting consumers.

 This service and support is at the cost of a local telephone call and is a personal service that has no boundaries.
 Unlike most ISP’s we don’t just stop at supporting your internet service we also will aid you with any problems you have on your computer, potentially saving you vast amounts of money having to call in engineers.

 We specialise in working with small and medium sized business, charities, voluntary organisations and social enterprises across the UK.
 We do not simply sell websites; we supply Internet connections, email, web hosting, IT support and Internet solution services.
-As a company we are able to offer the whole range of IT services that any business would need.
+As a company we are able to offer the whole range of IT services that any home, business or charity would need.